Leptictidium: Description

 The ankles and the sacroiliac joint were quite loosely fixed, while the pelvis had a flexible joint with only one coccygeal vertebra.
-The anteorbital muscle fenestrae in their crania suggest they probably had a long and mobile snout (or Proboscis), similar to that of elephant shrews.
+The anteorbital muscle fenestrae in their crania suggest they probably had a long and mobile snout (or Proboscis), similar to that of sengis.

 Leptictidium had wide diastemata in the antemolar row, its upper molar teeth were more transverse than those of the North American leptictids and its fourth premolars were molariform.
 Its C1 canines were incisiviform.
 Its dentition was quite small in comparison to the size of the mandible and the animal as a whole.

 It varied between 60 and 90 cm in length (more than half of which belonged to the tail), and 20 cm in height.
 It weighed a couple of kilograms.
 These sizes could vary from one specimen to another.
 Leptictidium tobieni from Messel (Germany) is the largest known leptictid with skull 101 mm long, head with trunk 375 mm long, and tail 500 mm long.